 2. If I am a co-owner, can I apply for a mortgage separately?

-If you are a co-owner and have joint ownership of the home, you can apply for a mortgage separately, but you will need to provide documentation proving your ownership ratio and the consent of the other co-owners.
+If you are a co-owner and jointly own the property, you can apply for a mortgage individually, but you will need to provide relevant documentation proving your ownership percentage and the consent of the other co-owners.

 -